13+ Essential Oils for Face Steaming | Steaming Guide, Benefits And DIY Recipes

 Can I steam my face with eucalyptus oil?

-Yes, eucalyptus oil nourishes and moisturises the skin and fights free radicals giving a healthy and youthful skin.
+Yes, eucalyptus oil nourishes and moisturises the skin and fights free radicals giving a healthy skin.

 What are the disadvantages of steaming a face?

-There are chances that it can cause irritation to sensitive skin or people having skin related issues like eczema, resulting in facial flushing.
+There are chances that it can cause irritation to sensitive skin or people having skin related issues resulting in facial flushing.

 No, as it can be harsh on skin and will not give time to pores to close.
 Face steaming should be done twice a month.